Saw Maung: Chairman of SLORC

 Saw Maung resigned as chairman of SLORC in April 1992.
-According to the junta this was for health reasons.
-However, this was the result of Saw Maung being sedated, isolated and quietly removed from power in a palace coup, after which it was widely reported that Saw Maung was actually suffering from a nervous breakdown and believed himself to be the reincarnation of an 11th-century warrior-king.
-This was in fact a plot by his successor General Than Shwe and other hardliners to justify the takeover and cement his control.
-Some believe that Saw Maung's decision to hand over power to Aung San Suu Kyi's National League for Democracy was too much for other generals who also had the consent from Ne Win to carry out the palace coup.
+According to the military junta this was for health reasons.
+However, this was the result of Saw Maung being sedated, isolated and quietly removed from power in a palace coup, after which it was widely reported that Saw Maung's mental health was rapidly deteriorating, and that he believed himself to be the reincarnation of an 11th-century warrior-king.
+His departure however was orchestrated by Than Shwe and Maung Aye, who used Saw Maung's weakness as an opportunity to seize power and preserve the hardline profile of the military junta.

-Saw Maung died of a heart attack at 69 on 24 July 1997.
+Saw Maung then lived in quiet retirement with his mental fantasies, making him unable to take decisions.
+He subsequently died on 24 July 1997 due to a heart attack.

 Family and personal life

-He married Daw Aye Yee who died on 25 December 2004.
-He is succeeded by his three children; two sons and a daughter, and three grandchildren.
+He married Daw Aye Yee, who died on 25 December 2004.
+He is survived by three children; two sons and a daughter, and three grandchildren.

 Saw Maung was also a golfer and a devout Buddhist.